 Immunizations are required to be current for enrollment at Head Start.
-An immunization record must be given to the Recruitment/Enrollment clerk at the time of application.
+Parents are asked to send the target HeadStart child's immunization record to HeadStart after acceptance into the program.
 In keeping with the Utah and Idaho School Immunization Laws, you are responsible for and must provide written proof (including child's name, date of birth, type of shot and dates given) of your child's current immunization record before admittance into the program (which should already be done).
 If your child is not properly immunized at the time of application, your application is not considered complete until Head Start receives written verification from the health department or physician's office that required immunizations have been given to your child.

 If you choose not to immunize your child, an exemption form obtained from the Health Department must be filled out, signed, and returned to the Health Specialist at Head Start.
 If your child is unable to receive a certain vaccination due to a medical reason, a medical exemption form is required.

 In accordance with the State of Utah or State of Idaho Law, the Health Specialist has the right to exclude your child from the classroom if he or she has not been immunized and your child or another child in the class becomes infected with HIB, measles, rubella, polio, mumps, pertussis or other childhood disease.